Davidlap/download_series/README.md

 # How to use it

 - Modify series_config.json and add you favorites shows with the release date, then create a schedule job in windows to run the script everyday.
+Follow naming standard like below
+{
+    "series":{
+        "Modern Family":{
+            "release_date": 3
+        },
+        "Westworld":{
+            "release_date": 5
+        }
+    }
+}

 Enjoy